 SQL Server Healthcheck

 If these tips don’t help you or if you don’t have the time to investigate the underlying issue, it may be worth considering a SQL Server Healthcheck.
 During a healthcheck, our Data Platform consultants carry out a comprehensive examination of your SQL Server environment.
 We’ll highlight areas of concern and provide actionable recommendations to improve the performance and availability of your SQL Server infrastructure.
-You can download an example of our SQL Server Healthchek report & work plan here.
+You can download an example of our SQL Server Healthcheck report & work plan here.